wavemotion-dave/StellaDS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.1 : 23-Mar-2021 by Dave Bernazzani (wavemotion)
+  * Improved Screen Scaling (using Left/Right shoulder buttons + Arrow Keys)
+  * Fix for file selection bug
+  * Minor cleanup and improvements to squeeze out the last bit of juice from the emulation!

 V2.0 : 26-Jan-2021 by Dave Bernazzani (wavemotion)
   * Faster AR processing rendering some of the more stubborn games playable.
   * Faster screen rendering for more complicated games.
 Simple games take a small